 An application for U.S. citizenship gives the U.S. immigration authorities another chance to review your entire file.
-Occasionally, USCIS encounters instances where the applicant really shouldn't have been given a green card.
+Occasionally, USCIS encounters instances where the applicant really shouldn't have been given a green card to begin with.

-If, during your application for citizenship, USCIS notices that you have become removable or were inadmissible upon entry to the U.S., it can place you into removal proceedings and you may lose your green card.
+If, during your application for citizenship, USCIS notices that you have become removable or were inadmissible upon entry to the U.S., it can place you into removal proceedings and you might lose your green card (lawful permanent residence).

-Citizenship is the highest benefit a person can obtain under the U.S. immigration laws, and therefore comes with a list of requirements.
+Citizenship is the highest benefit a person can obtain under U.S. immigration law, and therefore comes with a list of requirements.
 These include that you:

 Failure to meet any of these criteria can mean that your application for citizenship will be denied.
-In most cases, you will not lose your green card at the same time, but will simply need to apply for citizenship when you are ready.
-(However, there are exceptions, for example if you were out of the U.S. for so long that you appear to have abandoned your residence here.)
+In most cases, you will not lose your green card at the same time, but will simply need to wait, and once again apply for citizenship when you are ready.
+However, there are exceptions, for example if you were out of the U.S. for so long that you appear to have abandoned your residence here.